emurillojr/ebookseller/README.md

 # Ebook Seller App
-Node.js, Express Ebook sale using StripeAPI
+Node.js/ Express app Ebook sale using StripeAPIthat uses the Stripe API to sell an ebook